AndreasHeese/helloWorldJS/README.md

 My next step is a XML editor with Saxon-JS.
 Find it at [github.com/AndreasHeese/xmlEdit](https://github.com/AndreasHeese/xmlEdit) if you're curious.

-The docs folder contains the example including the compiled XSLT file and the Saxon JS 2 file to experience the [examples](https://andreasheese.github.io/helloWorldJS/) working.
+The Hello World docs folder contains the example including the compiled XSLT file and the Saxon JS 2 file to experience the [examples](https://andreasheese.github.io/helloWorldJS/) working.
 It's not really documentation, but it's on GitHub Pages.
 There are two examples now, the plain and another one processing a client side file.

 I added a CC0 license just to state that I don't claim any copyright, as my "work" is rather minor.
 I haven't found a license at the forked repository.